comp1100/comp1100.github.io/_sources/workshops/Week_1_growth_mindset.md

     Either:

-    * Form a team of two people from your allocated workshop time and have one person submit preferences; OR
+    * Form a team of two people from your allocated studio time and have one person submit preferences; OR
     * Submit a team of one person (yourself) and you will be allocated to a team.

    We will form teams of four people, maybe five, depending on enrolments.

-   Teams will all have to be enrolled in the same workshop timeslot, so pick someone from THIS session or move yourself to another workshop before you submit your preferences.
+   Teams will all have to be enrolled in the same studio timeslot, so pick someone from THIS session or move yourself to another studio before you submit your preferences.

    **Note**: you will NOT be allocated to a team if you or the other person in your pair do not submit this form.